bryglab/watermark/README.md

 ## Settings

 Please check the plugin settings page in the Craft Control Panel.
-There are some important settings you should configure before using the plugin.
+There are some important settings you should configure before using the filter.

 * **Directory**: The directory where the watermarked images are stored.
 * **Watermark Image**: The image to use as a watermark.